Fast randomized Kronecker tensor decomposition: algorithms and error analysis: Simulations

-Let us start with the image case, use the ``Kodak23'' image, and remove $70\%$ of the pixels.
-Then, employing the process described above, the recovered images using the proposed randomized and deterministic algorithms are displayed in Figure \ref{im_recon}.
-It is seen that images of similar quality are achieved for both algorithms, but the proposed algorithm is much faster than the deterministic one.
-To illustrate the impact of the power iteration, we conducted a simulation using different power iterations $q=0,1,2$.
-The running time, PSNR achieved, and the corresponding recovered images are reported in Figure \ref{im_recon2}.
-The algorithm is the fastest for a power iteration $q=0$ but has a lower image quality.
-Our simulations confirmed that using the power iteration $q=2$ is usually sufficient for satisfying results, while the power iteration $q=3$ could provide even better results than the deterministic one.
-The randomized algorithm required less computing effort to get promising results in all cases.
+We begin with the image case by randomly removing \(70\%\) of the pixels from the ``Kodak23'' image.
+The reconstructions obtained via the proposed randomized and deterministic algorithms are shown in Figure~\ref{im_recon}.
+The resulting images exhibit comparable visual quality, although the randomized algorithm is considerably faster.

+To examine the influence of power iteration, we performed additional simulations with parameters \(q = 0, 1, 2\).
+Figure~\ref{im_recon2} reports the corresponding runtimes, PSNR values, and reconstructed images.
+The fastest performance occurs with \(q = 0\), though at a noticeable cost in image quality.
+Our experiments confirm that setting \(q = 2\) generally yields satisfactory results, while \(q = 3\) can in some cases surpass the deterministic baseline.
+In all cases, the randomized algorithm achieves promising reconstructions with substantially lower computational effort.

-We now consider the ``Aikyo'' video and randomly remove $70\%$ of its pixels.
-Using the same procedure described for the image completion, the PSNRs obtained by the randomized KTD and deterministic KTD algorithms are shown in Figure \ref{video_recon}.
-Note that the power iteration $q=1$ was used in our experiments.
-Some reconstructed frames are also displayed in Figure \ref{video_recon2}.
-The proposed R-KTD required 70 seconds to process the video, while the KTD needed 235 seconds.
-These outcomes show that the proposed R-KTD algorithm can recover a video with missing elements more efficiently and in less time than the KTD baseline method, which is needed for real-time applications.
-The proposed randomized KTD algorithm can be straightforwardly exploited in such applications.
+We now consider the ``Akiyo'' video\footnote{\url{http://trace.eas.asu.edu/yuv/}} and randomly remove $70\%$ of its pixels.
+Following the same procedure described for image completion, Figure~\ref{video_recon} compares the PSNR values obtained by the R-KTD and deterministic KTD algorithms.
+The experiments were conducted using power iteration $q = 1$.
+Figure~\ref{video_recon2} displays sample reconstructed frames.
+The proposed R-KTD processed the video in 70 seconds, compared to 235 seconds for KTD.
+These results demonstrate that R-KTD can recover videos with missing pixels more efficiently—and in significantly less time—than the baseline KTD method, a crucial advantage for real-time applications.

+Given its efficiency and competitive reconstruction quality, the proposed randomized KTD algorithm is well-suited for deployment in such settings.

 \end{exa}